wilsonmar/Salesforce/EchoNoUI.md

 This is my protoype design for a hands-free ("No UI") totally audio interface to interacting with applications running in the Salesforce cloud.

+* Dialogs / user stories / use cases
 * Domains of data / objects / classes
-* Dialogs / user stories / use cases
 * Intents
 * Re-prompt

+## <a name="Dialogs"> Dialogs</a>
+* Tweet to send

+ * Alexa, ask Twitter to say "whatever".

+* Facebook blog to create

+ * Alexa, ask Facebook to say "whatever".

+* Wordpress blog entry to create

 ## <a name="Domains"> Domains of Data / Objects / Classes</a>
 Prefix each request with:

- "Alexa, ask Force: "

 * Apps to use
+  * Alexa, ask Force: Which features are nearest their limits?

+* Opportunities - a potential sales deal (akin to a project)

+  ?
+What new opportunities have been posted since I last checked?

+* Leads - a prospect or potential opportunity - a person who has expressed interest (such as on a webpage form)

+  ?
+What new leads have been posted since I last checked?

 * Contacts (to contact via phone, Chatter, email, SMS, send letter, Tweet) noted in the Profile of each contact
 * Groups of contacts

-* Tweet to send

-  * Alexa, ask Force: Which features are nearest their limits?

-* Facebook blog to create
-* Wordpress blog entry to create

-* Accounts (Companies)
+* Accounts (Companies/organizations)
-* Opportunities

-  ?
-What new opportunities have been posted since last time?

 * Cases for action associated with accounts
 * Projects organizing cases